tanjakatariina/Python-Viope-Course/README.md

 # Python Viope Course
-Exercises of introduction to Python programming via Viope online course.
-This course was part of my first year studies at Metropolia UAS, Bachelor of Engineering.
+Exercises of introduction to Python programming via Viope online course, covering the basics of the Python programming language.
+This course was part of my first year studies (optional studies) at Metropolia UAS, Bachelor of Engineering.

 The course material and exercises are in Finnish.